haridas/haridas.github.com/src/articles/callback-hell-or-not.rst

 Lets implement our above example using generator and promise.
-we are using *'co' library* which is just wrapper around generator which internally loop through the generator till it finishes, so that we are getting the sequential behavior.
+we are using *'co' library* which is a wrapper around generator which internally loop through the generator till it finishes, so outside we only see sequential behavior.

 .. code-block:: java